Contact Models in Robotics: a Comparative Analysis: Discussion and conclusion

 \section{Discussion and conclusion}

 NCP is known to be complex to solve and thus is often relaxed to find approximate solutions.
 In this article, we report a deeper study on how the various rigid contact models commonly employed in robotics and their associated solvers can impact the resulting simulation.
 We have notably established and experimentally highlighted that these choices may induce unphysical artifacts, thus widening the reality gap, leading to unrealistic behaviors when the simulator is later used for practical robotics applications.
 Our experiments show that there is no fully satisfactory approach at the moment, as all existing solutions compromise either accuracy, robustness, or efficiency.
-This also indicates that there may still be room for improvements in contact simulation.
+This indicates that there may still be room for improvements in contact simulation.
+It is also worth mentionning that, for robotics, simulation samples of lesser but controlled accuracy are already valuable for many applications, \textit{e.g.} RL and MPC, while a failed simulation represent a waste of ressources.
+This paper showcases that situations prone to failure of simulation are not only corner cases but can become quite common when adressing challenging tasks such as locomotion.
+This justifies the emphasis put by modern simulators \cite{todorov2012mujoco,macklin2019non,castro2022unconstrained} on robustness when modeling contacts and implementing the associated solvers.

 Beyond contact simulation, differentiable physics constitutes an emergent and closely related topic.
 However, the impact of forward simulation artifacts on gradient computation remains unexplored.
 In particular, some of the relaxations at work, \textit{e.g.} the artificial compliance added in MuJoCo, result in crucial differences in gradients, which then affect downstream applications like trajectory optimization \cite{suh2022bundled,lelidec2022leveraging}.
-We leave the study of the various existing differentiable simulators \cite{de2018end, lelidec2021differentiable, werling2021fast, heiden2021neuralsim, howelllecleach2022} through this lens as a future work.
+We leave the study of the various existing differentiable simulators \cite{de2018end, lelidec2021differentiable, werling2021fast, heiden2021neuralsim, howelllecleach2022} through this lens as future work.

 For all these reasons, we believe it would be highly beneficial for the robotics community to take up such low-level topics around simulation, as they could lead to substantial progress in the field.
 The work of \cite{Horak2019OnTS} is an inspiring first step in this direction.
-With this article, we intend to go further by providing open-source implementations and benchmarks to the community.
+With this article, we intend to go further by also providing open-source implementations and benchmarks to the community.